 A Brief History of Johnsonville

 In use during the American Revolution, Witherspoon's Ferry was the site where Francis Marion accepted command of the Williamsburg Militia in 1780.
 Ownership of the ferry lands passed from Robert to John Witherspoon in 1787.
+John and Robert were both sons of Gavin Witherspoon and Jane James, who came from Knockbracken, Ireland to Williamsburg.
 In 1802, John bequeathed the land to Aimwell Presbyterian Church.

 Williamsburg District - 1820 Map including Witherspoon's Ferry